 3. Promote prevention; and

-4. Support people aging in place and in their in their community.
+4. Support people aging in place and in their community.

 This site is hosted by the American College of Preventive Medicine.